Skua

-The skuas (/ˈskjuːə/) are a group of predatory seabirds with seven species forming the genus Stercorarius, the only genus in the family Stercorariidae.
+The skuas (/ˈskjuːə/) are a group of predatory and kleptoparasitic seabirds with seven species forming the genus Stercorarius, the only genus in the family Stercorariidae.
 The three smaller skuas, the Arctic skua, the long-tailed skua, and the pomarine skua, are called jaegers in North American English.

 The English word "skua" comes from the Faroese name for the great skua, skúgvur /fo/, with the island of Skúvoy renowned for its colony of that bird.
 The general Faroese term for skuas is kjógvi /fo/.
 The word "jaeger" or Jäger is German for "hunter".
 The genus name Stercorarius is Latin and means "of dung"; (Note: The word stercorārius is from stercus ("dung"), which is also the etymon of stercoranism, stercobilin, stercoral, etc.) the food disgorged by other birds when pursued by skuas was once thought to be excrement.

 Skuas nest on the ground in temperate, Antarctic, and Arctic regions, and are long-distance migrants.
 They have even been sighted at the South Pole.